subratamallik/bigcommerc-laravel/README.md

-Create a web form where we could enter a product SKU or product barcode and it would bring up a page with several product parameters from BigCommerce:
+Create a web form where we could enter a product SKU or product barcode and it would bring up a page with several product parameters from BigCommerce:<br><br>
-Product title
+Product title<br>
-Product picture
+Product picture<br>
-Product price
+Product price<br>
-Product location
+Product location<br>
-And possible some other standard values available via BigCommerce API
+And possible some other standard values available via BigCommerce API<br>
+<br><br><br>
 On the result page it should also show the current stock of the product accounting for active/unprocessed orders.
-Those order statuses are:
+Those order statuses are: <br>
-Awaiting Shipment
+Awaiting Shipment<br>
-Awaiting Payment
+Awaiting Payment<br>
-Awaiting Pickup
+Awaiting Pickup<br>
-Manual Verification Required
+Manual Verification Required<br>
+<br><br>
 So, at the bottom of the page there should be a table called “Current Stock” and it should look something like this:
+<br><br>

-Current Stock
+Current Stock<br>
-<p>Awaiting Shipment - 12<p>
+Awaiting Shipment - 12<br>
-Awaiting Payment - 1
+Awaiting Payment - 1<br>
-Awaiting Pickup - 1
+Awaiting Pickup - 1<br>
-Manual Verification Required - 4
+Manual Verification Required - 4<br>
-Available (current BigCommerce Stock) - 55
+Available (current BigCommerce Stock) - 55<br>
-Current Shelf Stock - THE SUM OF ALL ABOVE
+Current Shelf Stock - THE SUM OF ALL ABOVE<br><br>

-The main challenge is to “catch” orders with the highlighted status and determine how many of that product are in those orders.
+The main challenge is to “catch” orders with the highlighted status and determine how many of that product are in those orders.<br>

-The code must be regularly committed to a GitHub repository.
+The code must be regularly committed to a GitHub repository.<br>
 The project must be done with the Laravel framework.